-- Patient proactively identifies a COVID testing location and urgent care center that is close to their quarantine location and ensure they have easy access to testing and in-person healthcare if they develop symptoms.
+- You need to identify a COVID testing location and urgent care center that is close to your quarantine location and ensure you have easy access to testing and in-person healthcare if you develop symptoms.

 - Students can call Cornell Health for questions, and we can help advise them, or perform telehealth visits during our operating hours.
 Of note, Cornell Health can only provide telehealth to individuals within NY State.

-- Report of a final address and destination needs to be coordinated with the TCHD, so that the Local Health Department in their quarantine / isolation location is aware of their location and status.
+- Report of a final address and destination needs to be coordinated with the TCHD, so that the Local Health Department in your quarantine / isolation location is aware of your location and status.

 - Transportation must be completed via private vehicle – no travel plans involves public transportation will be approved.

 - Students are not required to produce a negative test prior to release of mandatory quarantine outside of Ithaca/Tompkins County, however we strongly recommend testing prior to campus return.